 What is the Process for Becoming a Master Plumber?
 Does This Vary by the State You Reside In?

 While some people look down upon plumbers, we can agree that our homes and business premises would be chaotic without these men and women.
 Imagine a whole day without a working drainage system or running water.
 That would probably be the worst day of your life.
 Given the necessity of piping and drainage systems, the plumbing industry has developed greatly, becoming one of the most advanced fields.
-Like most industries, plumbing has different professions, and one of them entails becoming a master plumber.
+Like most industries, plumbing has different professions, one of which entails becoming a master plumber.

 Who Is a Master Plumber?

 A master plumber is a technician who has attained the greatest professional stage in the industry.
-To advance to a master plumber, you first need to finalize on apprenticeship, upgrade to a licensed journeyman, and finally obtain a master plumber license.
+To advance to a master plumber, you first need to finalize an apprenticeship, upgrade to a licensed journeyman, and finally obtain a master plumber license.
 Master plumbers have the option of specializing in one area of plumbing.
 These areas are as aligned below;

-- Pipefitters: A pipefitter is a plumber who maintains and installs pressurized pipes for water tanks, furnaces and boilers.
+- Pipefitters: A pipefitter is a plumber who maintains and installs pressurized pipes for water tanks, furnaces, and boilers.
 They are also in charge of monitoring the pipes and ensuring they are in good condition throughout.